DuVaaL/Exodus_Project/README.md

 # Exodus_Project
-This project is a dynamique website that i w'll create !! allrights reserved on this project
+This project is a dynamic website that i w'll create !! allrights reserved on this project